MrNewbie-KH/e-commerce/NOTES.md

 - we hit the route of /category
 - go into uploadImage function which returns a new property in the request
 - then we use sharp to handle the image processing functionality and here we manually add field name in the req.body to be used next in the controller itself

+- it is bad to use confirm password as field in database as it doesn't matter to have it in database.

+- It's better to use another route which is another route to handle password change

+- reset code must be changed to string before saving to db as it gonna be encrypted

+- Sending emails
+  - first you look for a service which gonna play the role of transporter
+  - define email options from to subject ...etc
+  - send email itself